What are cataracts?

 - Have spent a lot of time in the sun

-- Take steroids (medicines used to treat a variety of health problems, like arthritis and rashes)
+- Take steroids — medicines used to treat some health problems, like arthritis or allergies

 If you’re worried you might be at risk for cataracts, talk with your doctor.
-Ask if there is anything you can do to lower your risk.
+Ask if there’s anything you can do to lower your risk.

 What causes cataracts?

-Most cataracts are caused by normal changes in your eyes as you get older.
+Most cataracts happen because of normal changes in your eyes as you get older.

 When you’re young, the lens in your eye is clear.
 Around age 40, the proteins in the lens of your eye start to break down and clump together.
-This clump makes a cloudy area on your lens — or a cataract.
-Over time, the cataract gets more severe and clouds more of the lens.
+This clump makes a cloudy area on your lens — known as a cataract.
+Over time, the cataract gets worse and makes more of your lens cloudy.

 How can I prevent cataracts?

-- Wear sunglasses and a hat with a brim to block the sun.
+- Protect your eyes from the sun.
+Wear sunglasses and a hat with a brim to block the sun.